 To minimise the impact of possible overpayments, staff are reminded that they have a responsibility to check payslips and advise the Payroll Office of any anomalies as soon as possible.

-In cases where the amount overpaid is small, the recovery is to be made automatically with the member of staff being advised as a matter of courtesy.
-For the purposes of this procedure a small amount would normally be defined as 5% or less of gross pay in the period concerned.
+In cases where the amount overpaid is small, the recovery will be made automatically and the member of staff will be advised as a matter of courtesy.
+For the purposes of this procedure, a small amount would normally be defined as 5% or less of gross pay in the period concerned.
 The agreement of the member of staff will always be sought for overpayments (of over 5% of gross pay in the period concerned) and the details of any agreement will be evidenced in writing or by email.
 The recovery period of an overpayment (of over 5% of gross pay) will normally be the same as the period over which the overpayment occurred.
 Recovery in excess of this period should be authorised by the Payroll Manager or the Human Resource (HR) Manager.

 This procedure will only be initiated once it has been established that an overpayment has been made.